-On power-up and software or hardware reset, all the 82C55 digital I/O lines in J2 and J3 are configured as inputs.
+On power-up and software or hardware reset, all the 82C55 digital I/O lines in J2 are configured as inputs.
 All lines are TTL logic level compatible (0-5V) and have 10K pull-up resistors to the 5V supply.

-5082 Digital I/O Port: J2 and J3 Dent I/O Address Decembration Port J2 J 3 Description Α 00 H40 8 lines which can be programmed as all inputs or all outputs.
-8 lines interface to a high current driver. В 01 H41 8 lines which can be programmed as all inputs or all outputs.
-8 lines interface to a high current driver. С 02 H42 8 lines which can be programmed as one group of 8 lines or two groups of 4 lines as all inputs or all outputs.
+5083 Digital I/O Port: J2 Port I/O Address Description A 00 8 lines which can be programmed as all inputs or all outputs В 01 8 lines which can be programmed as all inputs or all outputs.
+8 lines interface to a high current driver. С 02 8 lines which can be programmed as one group of 8 lines or two groups of 4 lines as all inputs or all outputs.

 The 82C55 has three ports with eight parallel I/O lines (bits) per port.
 Each port has a unique I/O address.
-Ports A and B can be programmed as all inputs or all outputs.
+Port A and Port B can be programmed as all inputs or all outputs.
 Port C can be programmed in one group of eight lines (all inputs or all outputs) or as two groups of four lines (upper and lower C).
 The four lines in upper or lower C can each be programmed as all inputs or all outputs.